 All states are now no-fault divorce states.
 It used to be that a person seeking a divorce would have to prove that pretty extreme events had taken place like cruelty, imprisonment, and adultery to name a few.
 This type of law has been interpreted by some to be a force to make divorces harder to get as they were seen as a morally wrong thing to do and should be avoided unless completely necessary.

 A no-fault ground for divorce worries some clients when it comes to alimony and property division topics.
 It can be beyond frustrating for many that a no-fault system means that adultery doesn’t have to be considered when it comes to the division of marital assets unless funds were used toward the affair.
 A lot of times it can depend on the judge that rules over the case.

 Florida is an equitable distribution state, which means that many factors go into the decision of property division.
 If a husband can show that his wife spent money on hotels or gifts for their secret lover, the husband can get this money back.

-Finding out that your partner has been having an affair can be a heart breaking experience and cause serious emotional and psychological problems.
-Not only is it overwhelming information to deal with, it can be the turning point in a relationship from “ignorance is bliss” to filing for divorce.
+Finding out that your partner has been having an affair can be a heartbreaking experience and cause serious emotional and psychological problems.
+Not only is it overwhelming information to deal with, but it can also be the turning point in a relationship from “ignorance is bliss” to filing for divorce.
 MaritalHealing.org maintains that infidelity can cause something called acute distress disorder.
 This can include the following symptoms:

 - Detachment from reality